 1. Why does my baby nap for only 30 minutes?

-The duration and frequency of sleep vary significantly among babies.
+Many babies take short naps because their sleep cycles are still developing and need frequent feedings.
+It is essential to realize that sleep duration and frequency can vary widely among babies.
+Some naturally take shorter naps, while others may nap longer.
+Keeping a consistent sleep environment and routine can help extend nap time.
 However, most babies (until one year) sleep 12-16 hours daily, including naps.
 Also, some babies may nap only for 30 minutes, while others may nap for two or three hours (6).

 2. How do I sleep train a baby?